Table of Contents

 • Description: The user record that was charged the payment, if available.

-When a user submits their payment information from a payment view, a payment record is created in the Payments table storing the details of that payment.
-You can view Payment records by clicking on the Records list next to the Fields list or selecting the "Records" tab on the left side navigation:
+When a user submits their payment information from a payment view, a payment record is automatically generated in the Payments table to store the details of the payment.
+To view Payment records, simply click on the Records list next to the Fields list or select the "Records" tab on the left side navigation.

-A Payment record is created any time a payment view is submitted regardless of whether it was successful or not.
-This allows you to track any failed or pending payments as it is stored in the Status field.
+A Payment record is generated every time a payment view is submitted, regardless of the success of the payment.
+This feature enables you to keep track of both failed and pending payments, as they are stored in the Status field.

 Connections

-Payment records will always be connected from the record that initiated the payment view.
+Payment records will always be connected to the record that initiated the payment view.

-By default, these payment connections are created as one-to-one connections.
-This means that each form submission will connect with exactly one payment record.
+By default, the payment connections are set up as one-to-one connection types.
+This ensures that each form submission will be linked to a single payment record.

-With a one-to-one connection, any new payments made on a record will replace any existing connected payment.
+When a one-to-one connection is set up, any new payments made on a record will overwrite the existing connected payment.

 Notes & Troubleshooting